cloud-security-research/sgx-ra-tls/README.md

 ### SGX client

-The Graphene-SGX client wolfssl-client-mutual only works in combination with wolfssl-ssl-server-mutual.
+The Graphene client wolfssl-client-mutual only works in combination with wolfssl-ssl-server-mutual.

     SGX=1 ./deps/graphene/Runtime/pal_loader ./wolfssl-client-mutual